Use Your Birding & Nature Vacation to Revitalize Your Mind and Body.

 Th.
 Dr. Bill Hilton Jr: banding birds

 Sa.
-Guide Panel: topic TBD
+Guide Panel: topic to be determined

 Dinner